Bulk-boundary correspondence in extended trimer Su-Schrieffer-Heeger model

 The simplest model describing the topological features is the dimer Su-Schrieffer-Heeger (SSH) model \cite{SSH} consists of a 1D tight-binding model with alternating hopping parameters.
-Further, topological phases of the extended SSH model including the next-nearest-neighbour (NNN) hopping has been studied extensively \cite{gen-SSH}.
+Further, topological phases of the extended SSH model \cite{gen-SSH}, periodically driven 1D optical lattice \cite{1D-op} and quasi-1D lattice \cite{1D,1Da} including the next-nearest-neighbour (NNN) hopping have been studied extensively.
 The topological phase of a finite system can be characterized by the presence of zero energy boundary modes which are exponentially localized at the edges.
 The conventional bulk-boundary correspondence using the Zak phase \cite{Zak}, similar to the Berry phase \cite{Berry}, has been used as a topological number to classify various inversion-symmetric 1D topological systems where it is quantized to $\pi$ or 0 (mod $2\pi$) \cite{Delplace}.
 The boundary modes and the Zak phase in various artificial 1D systems such as optical lattices \cite{Bloch}, acoustic crystals \cite{Acoustic}, photonic lattices \cite{Photo-latt}, photonic crystals \cite{Photo-cryst,Photo-cryst1} and artificial spin chains in ultracold atomic system \cite{exp2} have been studied elaborately.
 However, there is an ambiguity to use the Zak phase as a topological number, since it depends on the choice of the origin in the real-space and how the unit cell is chosen \cite{Bloch,Lee}.
-For systems in odd spatial dimensions with chiral and/or inversion symmetry, three bulk-topological invariants namely the winding number, and inversion symmetry indicator are proposed \cite{Hughes}.
+For systems in odd spatial dimensions with chiral and/or inversion symmetry, three bulk topological invariants namely the winding number, the Zak phase, and inversion symmetry indicator are proposed \cite{Hughes}.